-School conjuration (creation) [fire]; Level sorcerer/wizard 2
+School conjuration (creation) [fire]; Level sorcerer/wizard 2 to hit and deals 1d8 points of fire damage.
+You

 Components V, S, M (a pinch of sulfur and a single shuriken worth 2 sp)

 Effect Two or more fiery shuriken

 You call forth two fiery projectiles resembling shuriken, plus one more for every two caster levels beyond 3rd (to a maximum of eight shuriken at 15th level), which hover in front of you.
 When these shuriken appear, you can launch some or all of them at the same target or different targets.